iam-py-test/my_filters_001/wiki/fix-browser-problem.md

 - Firefox: https://support.mozilla.org/en-US/kb/change-your-default-search-settings-firefox
 - Chrome: https://support.google.com/chrome/answer/95426
 - Edge: https://support.microsoft.com/en-us/microsoft-edge/change-your-default-search-engine-in-microsoft-edge-cccaf51c-a4df-a43e-8036-d4d2c527a791
 <br>If your browser says the homepage or search engine is managed by an extension, follow [the instructions below to uninstall that extension](#uninstall-a-specific-extension).
+If that does not work, try [reseting browser sync](#reset-browser-sync) and [removing policies (Windows only)](#remove-browser-policies-windows).

 ### Uninstall a specific extension
 If a specific extension is causing problems, you can uninstall it: